 According to the American Cancer Society (cancer.org), since the advent of widespread mammography imaging in the U.S. in the 1980s, breast cancer deaths have declined by 40 percent.

-Prior to this year, insurance companies in Missouri could reject claims for 3D mammograms, citing circa 1992 state requirements that only mandated coverage of 2D mammograms every other year, starting at age 50.
+At one time, insurance companies in Missouri could reject claims for 3D mammograms, citing circa 1992 state requirements that only mandated coverage of 2D mammograms every other year, starting at age 50.
 But on January 1, 2019, Missouri House Bill 1252 went into effect, requiring private insurers to cover both 2D and 3D annual mammograms, beginning at age 40.

 Patel, who earned her medical degree from the UMKC School of Medicine and served as a radiology instructor at Harvard Medical School, was involved with editing legislation of the entire bill, working in concert with Missouri Radiological Society and Missouri State Medical Association.
 She worked on similar legislation in Massachusetts while on staff with Beth Israel Deaconess Medical Center in Boston and wanted to do the same for her home state.